jdsandifer/100-days-of-code/log.md

 **Progress:** I answered questions on Treehouse for both Android and Java on three different days.

-**Thoughts:** I realized that although this isn't work on projects, it is related to preparing for an interview and job in development.
+**Thoughts:** I realized that although this isn't work on projects, it is related to preparing for an interview and a job in development.
 Thinking quickly, discussing my approaches and solutions to problems, and helping coworkers will all be important for landing and keepiing a development position.
 So I'm going to allow it.

 ### Day 9: January 24th, 2017 (Tuesday)